nkz-soft/microservice-template/README.md

 [MassTransit](https://github.com/MassTransit/MassTransit): MassTransit is a free, open-source distributed application framework for .NET.

 [FluentResults](https://github.com/altmann/FluentResults): FluentResults is a lightweight .NET library developed to solve a common problem.
 It returns an object indicating success or failure of an operation instead of throwing/using exceptions.

+[Specification](https://github.com/ardalis/Specification): Base class with tests for adding specifications to a DDD model.
+Also includes a default generic Repository base class with support for EF6 and EF Core.